Buy Now

 Method 1: Using the Text to Columns feature.

-The Text to Columns tool is a built-in Excel feature designed specifically for splitting data.
+The Text to Columns wizard is a built-in Excel feature designed specifically for splitting data.
 Here's how to use it:

 1. Select your data: Highlight the cells containing the combined text.